walder/Skynet-IADS/README.md

 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way you can add a single point of failure in to an IADS.

 ## AWACS (Airborne Early Warning and Control System)
 Any aircraft with an air to air radar can be added as AWACS.
 Contacts detected will be added to the IADS.
+The AWACS will also detect ground units like ships.
+These will however not be passed to the SAM sites.

 # Tactics